microsoft/dynamic-prober/README.md

 the chatbot will follow the same procedure with each participant; although questions can be added dynamically, the overall flow is the same across each interaction.

 In our application, we call 'main question' the first topic question.
 That is, in the context of AI alignment, the main question is the question we are interested in hearing a response to.
 Then, any follow-ups are to further clarify the response we may get to this main question.
 These main questions can be modified in `question_bank.py`.
 Currently, we randomly pick a set of questions that we will ask a participant.
 Then, the follow-up questions are generated based on both the main questions and prior responses.

+#### Session Variables

+We use Flask Session variables to keep track of global values.
+Anytime an agent needs to refer to something related to the conversation flow (e.g., the current main question, the number of questions asked, etc.) it is likely stored in a session variable (e.g., `session['MAIN_QUESTION_COUNT']`).
+Note that Flask Session variables don't reset unless you close the window.
+Simultaneous windows may run into problems with session variables.

 #### Creating or Modifying Agents